samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 <details>
 <summary><h4>List action test with filter and privilege assertion</h4></summary>

+Client read is basically only a page action test as the values are rendered by the server and not client.
+Client list however is rendered by the client via Ajax request, it's good for testing.

 Client list test action

 </details>

-### Test and assert basic data mutation (create, update and delete actions) with one provider
+### Basic data mutation (create, update and delete actions) with one provider
 To test the behaviour of all relevant different user roles a data provider is used that returns the relevant user attributes for the logged-in user, resource owner and expected result so that the same test function can be used for all roles.